WSU Student Health Insurance

 Dental and Vision coverage is a separate policy that can be purchased directly with UnitedHealthcare Student Resources during the fall open enrollment period only.
 For information please call 866.782.4768.

-- Covered services rendered at the Student Health Center are payable at 100% of covered medical expenses.
+- Covered services rendered at Student Health Services are payable at 100% of covered medical expenses.

-- Copays and deductibles are waived when seen at the Student Health Center.
+- Copays and deductibles are waived when seen at Student Health Services.

 This Plan provides benefits for a covered injury or Sickness ("Loss") which occurs during your term of coverage under this Plan.
 The expenses for the Loss must also be incurred during your term of coverage under this Plan.